-Known to many as Wonderful Indonesia, it brings you the second largest tropical forests, many pristine beaches with great dive sites and surfing waves, amazing hikes to active volcanoes and wildlife.
+Known to many as Wonderful Indonesia, it brings you the second-largest tropical forests, many pristine beaches with excellent dive sites and surfing waves, and amazing hikes to active volcanoes and wildlife.

 Find below the many travel guides in the regions of Indonesia for your next travel destination!